HydrosPlays/ultrarumbleguide/pages/new-player/customization.md

 <p align="center">
     <img src="https://raw.githubusercontent.com/HydrosPlays/ultrarumbleguide/refs/heads/main/images/customizetuto21.png" width="400"/>
 </p>

+Excluding Briefing Room, all backgrounds have different "skins" or "appearances" you can apply to them.
+These are unlocked from both Seasonal and Special Missions.

 # Customization: My Banner
 The "My Banner" feature allows you to setup an "animated" image in your profile, as well as broadcast it to the rest of the world, showing up in the top left corner of the Play screen.